drewdeponte/boxci/README.md

 ### Run your Test Suite using Boxci

-Bring up the boxci with your cloud provider, run the tests, and shutdown the cloud node.

-    $ cd project_dir
+To run your automated test suite in the cloud or locally in a `boxci` managed virtual machine simply run the following from the project's root directory.

     $ boxci test

-To see more output on what is happening, pass the "-v" flag:
+To see more output on what is happening, pass the "-v" flag for verbose:

     $ boxci test -v

+For details on other options you can set for test runs run the following
+command:

+    $ boxci help test

 ## Get Help

-Boxci provides a useful help system within the command line tool.
+`boxci` provides a useful help system within the command line tool.
 You can see these messages by using the help command as follows:

     $ boxci help

-The above shows you the top level boxci help including a break down of it's subcommands.
+The above shows you the top level `boxci help` including a break down of it's subcommands.
 You can get detailed help on each subcommand by running the
 following: